 JOHN-CARLOS PEREA / voice, drum, cedar flute

 John-Carlos’ heritage is Mescalero Apache and Irish American.
 He was born in Dulce, NewMexico, on the Jicarilla Apache Reservation not far from the San Luis Valley.
 He learned the Northern-style Indian singing tradition while studying with Barney Hoehner-Peji (Lakota) and singing with the Blue Horse Singers, a pow-wow drum group.
-He received degrees in music from San Francisco State University and the University of California, Berkeley, and is currently pursuing a Ph.D
+He received degrees in music from San Francisco State University and the University of California, Berkeley, and is currently pursuing a Ph.D. in ethnomusicology.

 PAUL McCANDLESS / oboe, bass clarinet